Ricky Gervais: Concert for Diana and Live Earth

 On 1 July 2007, Gervais performed at the Concert for Diana at Wembley, a music event celebrating the life of Princess Diana 10 years after her death.
 Towards the end of the event—after a pre-recorded introduction from Ben Stiller—Gervais appeared along with fellow Office star Mackenzie Crook.
 They performed "Free Love Freeway", a song previously heard in the fourth episode of series one of The Office.
 Due to a technical problem, Gervais then had to fill time until he was able to re-introduce Elton John to close the show, so he did the David Brent dance, as well as singing the "Little Fat Man" song as performed by David Bowie in episode two of the second series of Extras.

 In July 2007, following Gervais's appearance at the memorial concert for the Princess of Wales, The Guardian ran a column by Daily Mirror television critic Jim Shelley entitled "Call Me Crazy...
 But Has Ricky Gervais Lost It?", where he described Gervais as a "tiresome embarrassment".
 The following week, The Guardian noted that Gervais had responded with "an exhilaratingly foul-mouthed tirade" on his website, concluding with the sentence "yes I am resting on my fucking laurels you cunt!"
-In this video, Gervais mocked Jim Shelley typing the words "resting on his laurels" as Gervais jokingly lashed out by stating that he was resting on his laurels and that he was not going to make another show for television, quipping: "What's the point?
+In this video, Gervais mocked Jim Shelley typing the words "resting on his laurels", and jokingly lashed out by stating that he was resting on his laurels and that he was not going to make another show for television, quipping: "What's the point?
 What is there to beat?"